stevemichaelwhite/datasciencecoursera/README.md

 # datasciencecoursera
-This repo was created to answer project question 2.
+This repo was created to answer project question 2 for datascitoolbox.